Feds demand data on visitors to anti-Trump protest site

 "That information could be used to identify any individuals who used this site to exercise and express political speech protected under the Constitution's First Amendment," the web hosting provider said.
 "This is, in our opinion, a strong example of investigatory overreach and a clear abuse of government authority."

-DreamHost has already filed arguments in opposition (PDF) of the Justice Department's motion, arguing the government had not provided enough particularity on the information that would be seized.
+DreamHost has already filed arguments in opposition (PDF) of the Justice Department's motion, arguing the government hadn't provided enough particularity on the information that would be seized.
 It also fails to describe how information irrelevant to the government's case or cases would be treated.

-Approximately 230 protesters were arrested on Inauguration Day after some protestors threw objects at people and businesses, destroying storefronts and damaging vehicles.
-The arrests took place in a four-block stretch of downtown Washington around the time of President Trump's swearing-in ceremony.
+Approximately 230 protesters were arrested, most on felony rioting charges, on Inauguration Day after some protesters threw objects at people and businesses, destroying storefronts and damaging vehicles.
+The arrests took place in a four-block stretch of downtown Washington around the time of Trump's swearing-in ceremony.

 A hearing is set on the matter for Friday in Washington, DC.

-In march it was revealed that prosecutors were trying to pull data from 100 locked phones seized during arrests made in Washington on Inauguration Day.
-Officials said they have search warrants to extract data from the phones, which were taken by law enforcement officers on Jan.
-20 from 214 individuals arrested on felony rioting charges related to demonstrations protesting the inauguration of Donald Trump.
+In March it was revealed that prosecutors were trying to pull data from 100 locked phones seized during arrests made in Washington on Inauguration Day.
+Officials said they have search warrants to extract data from the phones.

 The FBI and Disrupt20 representatives didn't immediately respond to requests for comment.